 Select the embedding model you want to use.

-Click Create new index.
+Click Create Store.

 Enter an index name and use the dimension for the selected embedding model.